yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

 *Teardown steps*

-	- Disable asymmetric PFC on all server interfaces
 	- Verify PFC value is restored to default
 	- Remove SAI tests from PTF container
 	- Remove portmap
-	- Stop PFC generator on fanout switch

 *Return dictionary in format*